 We put these two vanity types head-to-head in key categories so you can decide which fits your needs.

-You can DIY freestanding vanity installation if you have some DIY experience.
+You can DIY a freestanding vanity installation if you have some DIY experience.
 In comparison, bathroom floating vanities are a much more complicated matter.
 It may require making plumbing adjustments and positioning the vanity appropriately so the wall can support its weight.
 Overall, many more factors contribute to the safety of floating vanities, making them difficult to DIY.

 A floating vanity will have less bathroom storage space than a freestanding model with equal countertop space.
 Freestanding vanities have larger cabinets and more drawers simply because they extend to the floor.
 A freestanding model is the way to go if you’re looking to maximize storage space.

 Floating vanities let you customize the countertop height in ways a freestanding model cannot.
 If the plumbing configuration still works with the vanity, you can install a floating vanity at almost any height.
-They’re an excellent option for homes with wheelchair users or those taller or shorter than average height.
+They’re an excellent option for families with wheelchair users or those taller or shorter than average height.
 Unless custom-made, freestanding vanities stand at a standard 32 to 36 inches high.

 However, the style, size, and materials will all factor into the final price, and you can often end up with a close price (for floating or freestanding) based on what you choose and whether you hire a pro or DIY.